-You may have heard of SEO (search engine optimization).
+You may have heard of SEO (search engine optimisation).
 This involves trying to make your website rank well in search results.
 SEO can drive people to your website, but as a professional service firm, you’re not selling a product, you’re proving your expertise.
 Therefore, sharing good, relevant content will not only keep your visitors reading – it will encourage them to come again and again.
 Repeat visitors eventually become new leads – and you can turn those leads into paying clients.

 In this guide we'll look at 10 content marketing ideas for your accounting firm.
 The guide is based on a list of 27 ideas drawn up by The Profitable Firm, a marketing agency for accounting firms in the UK.

 1. Write an ebook

 It's often said that everyone has a novel in them, but an ebook doesn't have to be a long read.
 What's important is that it's relevant to your target audience.

 The advantage of an ebook is that you have your reader's undivided attention.
 Compared with a website, there are fewer distractions and incentives for them to click away.
 This means ebook content can be more detailed than your usual web content.
 But you still need to keep it focused:

 - Be specific: Cover a single topic in detail